How Many Ounces Are in a Standard Shot?

 Hey listen, we didn’t make up the rules.

 A shot is a shot is a shot.
-Doesn’t matter if you’re ordering a shot of Irish Whisky or a shot of Lime Juice, you’re getting 1.5oz.
+Doesn’t matter if you’re ordering a shot of Irish Whisky or a shot of Cranberry Juice, you’re getting 1.5oz.
 For those who care, we used Cranberry because who would shoot Lime Juice?
 And don't even get us started on bitters.

 Unless you’re pouring at home.
 Then maybe you’re allowed a double shot.
 Which we contend is 3oz.